Pharoah0/Spotify-Playlist-Analysis-w-Recommendation/README.md

 I saved all playlists in these images into the data folder, and you can view their contents there.

+`Please note that results here are subject to change, as recommended items constantly change based on user activity`

 Once I imported the data, I performed EDA to ensure that this data was usable before employing the functions we needed to solve our business problem.

 In this case, the data had no null values and a few instances of duplicate entries of songs.
 Therefore, EDA was minimal.